AM2R-Community-Developers/AM2RLauncher/README.md

 Optionally, for APK creation any Java runtime is needed.

 For more detailed instructions check out the [installation process wiki page](https://github.com/AM2R-Community-Developers/AM2RLauncher/wiki/Installation-Process).

-## Downloads
-Downloads can be found at the [Release Page](https://github.com/AM2R-Community-Developers/AM2RLauncher/releases).

-For all Linux users, a [Flatpak](https://flathub.org/apps/details/io.github.am2r_community_developers.AM2RLauncher) is available and can be installed with all above dependencies bundled.
-This method is the recommended way for Steam Deck users.

-Alternatively, for Arch Linux users an [AUR Package](https://aur.archlinux.org/packages/am2rlauncher/) also exists.
-Install it with `makepkg -si` or use your favourite AUR helper.

 ## Configuration and Data Files
 The AM2RLauncher stores its files in the following places: